imomaliev/blog/adrs/0001-documenting-architectural-decisions.md

 We will keep a collection of records for "architecturally significant" decisions: those that affect the structure, non-functional characteristics, dependencies, interfaces, or construction techniques.

-An architecture decision record is a short text file in a format similar to an Alexandrian pattern.
+An architectural decision record is a short text file in a format similar to an Alexandrian pattern.
 (Though the decisions themselves are not necessarily patterns, they share the characteristic balancing of forces.)
 Each record describes a set of forces and a single decision in response to those forces.
 Note that the decision is the central piece here, so specific forces may appear in multiple ADRs.

 We will keep ADRs in the project repository under doc/arch/adr-NNN.md